aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 B-2.3.
 Speaking Captain Yellow Card Offenses.

-The following fouls result in a yellow card for the team’s speaking captain, regardless of which team member caused the foul:
+The following fouls result in a yellow card for the team's speaking captain, regardless of which team member caused the foul:

 1.2.2.
-Illegal set of players in play (also 1.2.3.)
+Illegal set of players in play (also [1.2.3.](#123-legal-set-of-players))

 1.2.2.
 Intentionally failing to send a seeker into the game